-Karter — a shareholder in the Philadelphia office of one of the law offices that advises the micro captive owners, Chamberlain, Hrdlicka, White, Williams & Aughtry who has helped some of the micro captive owners cope with the IRS offers they can’t really refuse — talked about the owners’ plight in a recent interview.
+Karter — a shareholder in the Philadelphia office of one of the law offices that advises the micro captive owners, Chamberlain, Hrdlicka, White, Williams & Aughtry — has helped some of the micro captive owners cope with the IRS offers they can’t really refuse.
+He about the owners’ plight in a recent interview.

 Micro Captive Background

 A “micro captive” is a small insurance company formed mainly to serve one taxpayer, or one group of taxpayers.